Skip to main content

 Vacancy

-One or more rooms available to accommodate guests.
+One or more units of accommodation available to accommodate guests.

 Valnes device